PX4/PX4-Autopilot/nuttx/configs/sim/README.txt

   NOTES
   -----
+  1. Before you can use this example, you must first install the uClibc++ C++ library.
+This is located outside of the NuttX source tree at misc/uClibc++ in SVN.
+See the README.txt file for instructions on how to install uClibc++

-  1. This configuration uses the mconf-based configuration tool.
+  2. This configuration uses the mconf-based configuration tool.
 To change this configuration using that tool, you should:

      a.
 Build and install the mconf tool.
 See nuttx/README.txt and